ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 2–3.

 The duty is ongoing.
-A one-time training in 2024 does not satisfy Rule 1.1 two years later if the tool, the model, or the firm's use of it has materially changed.
-The Opinion is explicit on this point:
+A one-time training does not satisfy Rule 1.1 years later if the tool, the model, or the firm's use of it has materially changed.
+The Opinion is explicit:

 "This is not a static undertaking.
 Given the fast-paced evolution of GAI tools, technological competence presupposes that lawyers remain vigilant about the tools' benefits and risks."